tock/tock/doc/courses/rustconf/presentation/slides.md

 ### Definition B

-> You'll likely be writting the kernel.
+> You'll likely be writing the kernel.

 ## Operating System